-After having carried out the distribution of the plots systematically on a map of the established coverage, with the geographical coordinates, the center point of the plot is located in the field with GPS.
+After having carried out the distribution of the plots systematically on a map of the established coverage, with the geographical points the center point of the plot is in the field with the help of GPS.
 The entry route to the plot must be marked to facilitate its subsequent location in other monitoring or audit processes.
-This point will be called vertex one and in a clockwise direction, the initial lateral corridor of 25 m is established, until vertex 2 is located and so on (see Figure 28).
+This point will be called vertex one and in a clockwise direction, the initial lateral corridor of 25 m is established, until vertex 2 is located and so on Figure 29.
 Then the three exterior trees that determine each of the vertices are marked (with the respective vertex number).
 In this way, the plot is delimited.
 Then we proceed to mark each of the trees with successive numbering.
-You should try to have permanent markings, with plates that do not damage the tree and paint.
-Finally, information is placed on tree 1 with paint detailing the plot code and planting date.
+You should try to have permanent markings, with plates that do not damage the tree and planting date.
 These procedures are shown in more detail in the protocols designed for this purpose.